pyscience-projects/pyevtk/README.txt

 support VTK files, e.g.  Paraview, VisIt and Mayavi.
 EVTK does not depend on any external library (e.g. VTK), so it is easy to install in different systems.

-The package is composed of a set of Python files and a small C/Cython library that provides performance critical routines.
+Since version 0.9 the package is composed only of a set of pure Python files, hence it is straightforwrd to install and run in any system where Python is installed.
 EVTK provides low and high level interfaces.
 While the low level interface can be used to export data that is stored in any type of container, the high level functions make easy to export data stored in Numpy arrays.

 INSTALLATION:
 =============